 The availability of international financing will also be affected by how the international trading regime develops.
-Case A (High Growth) assumes a strong drive towards free trade; Case B (Middle Course) incorporates continuing trade barriers, but none which greatly affect energy trade; and Case C (Ecologically Driven) makes international trade conditional on satisfaction of sustainable development objectives and whether projects and technologies satisfy the emerging environmental standards.
-In Case A, therefore, financing is attracted to where there is political stability, relatively high returns on investment and attractive growth prospects, regardless of the nature of political regimes.
-Political considerations and regional bloc trading regimes have their greatest influence in Case B. Financing of approved technologies and environmentally-sound energy sources and schemes is not a problem in Case C, but other investments would be heavily regulated.
+Case A (high growth) assumes a strong drive toward free trade; Case B (middle course) incorporates continuing trade barriers, but none that greatly affect energy trade; and Case C (ecologically driven) makes international trade conditional on satisfaction of sustainable development objectives and whether projects and technologies satisfy the emerging environmental standards.
+In Case A, therefore, financing is attracted to where there is political stability, relatively high returns on investment, and attractive growth prospects, regardless of the nature of political regimes.
+Political considerations and regional bloc trading regimes have their greatest influence in Case B. Financing of approved technologies and environmentally sound energy sources and schemes is not a problem in Case C, but other investments would be heavily regulated.

-Table 7 provides the study's estimate for cumulative investments in energy supply and conversion by region and by scenario, for the period 1990-2020 and 2020-2050.
+Table 7 provides the study's estimate for cumulative investments in energy supply and conversion by region and by scenario, for the periods 1990 to 2020 and 2020 to 2050.

 These estimates, by convention, include capital for production capacity, for transmission and distribution infrastructures, and for complying with environmental standards.
 They do not include investments in end-use technologies, which are traditionally counted as durable consumer goods or business investments.
 However, the fact that the performance of end-use technologies plays such an important role in all cases and scenarios in the study, suggests the need for a new approach in evaluating energy sector investments.
-Integrated resource planning, for exam-
+Integrated resource planning, for example, has begun to extend the traditional energy perspective to take into account investments in end-use technologies.